Do you live in a cold climate and wonder if you can get a tankless water heater?

 8 Tips To Using A Tankless Water Heater In A Cold Climate

-- Choose the right model
+- Choose the Right Model

 I’ve already mentioned this in more detail in the last section but it bears repeating.
 You need to get a tankless water heater for cold climates.
 You can’t just go with any old type.
 In fact, I would stay away from electric ones unless you use a point of use at each water fixture.
 Having the right unit will give you freeze protection as well as offer up enough GPM for the whole house.